-Employment of media and communication occupations is projected to grow 4 percent from 2014 to 2024, which will result in about 27,400 new jobs.
-Demand for media and communication occupations should stem from the need to create, edit, translate, and disseminate information through a variety of different platforms.
+Employment of media and communication occupations is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations, which will result in about 43,200 new jobs.
+Demand for media and communication occupations is expected to arise from the need to create, edit, translate, and disseminate information through a variety of different platforms.

-The median annual wage for media and communication occupations was $53,530 in May 2015, which was higher than the median annual wage for all occupations of $36,200.
+The median annual wage for media and communication occupations is $57,530, which is higher than the median annual wage for all occupations of $38,640.

 Announcers present music, news, and sports and may provide commentary or interview guests about these or other important topics.
 Some act as masters of ceremonies (emcees) or disc jockeys (DJs) at weddings, parties, or clubs.

 Broadcast and sound engineering technicians set up, operate, and maintain the electrical equipment for radio programs, television broadcasts, concerts, sound recordings, and movies.

 Editors plan, review, and revise content for publication.